Insuring credit confirmation risks as bank

 Cover takes effected when the letter of credit is confirmed and ends with the full payment of the covered amount owing, i.e. the reimbursement of the credit amount through the issuing bank abroad after the documents stipulated in the letter of credit have been taken up or the lending period has expired.
 In order to effectively protect the confirming bank, the Federal Government waives its right to interfere in the cover in case of a deterioration of the risk - contrary to standard buyer credit cover - already with effect from the confirmation of the L/C. As a rule, the period of time that can be covered is limited to 360 days for the credit confirmation period plus five years for the lending period.

-Where medium credit terms (two years or more) are agreed, the requirements of the OECD Consensus (among other things advance payments, equal half-yearly (or quarterly or monthly) instalments) have to be met.
+Where medium credit terms (two years or more) are agreed, the requirements of the OECD Consensus (a.o. down payment requirement) have to be met.

 Do you have any additional questions regarding credit confirmation risk cover?